BeAllAround/S2S-Compilers-Blog-Series-Public/Understanding Switch Case Statements/README.md

 From this, we can conclude that using a jump table for as few as 1, 2, or 3 values _is_ redundant and rather impractical at the same time.

-For example, the following code is pragmatically and assembly-wise much effective since there is simply `CMP` and `JE` and it doesn't abuse the data segment in the case of inlining the same function.
+For example, the following code is pragmatically and assembly-wise much more effective since there is simply `CMP` and `JE` and it doesn't abuse the data segment in the case of inlining the same function.
 For more on the latter, see [Inlining Switch Case](#inlining-switch-case).

 ```c++
 enum class Value {